 #6 My family only does “clean eating,” and we only purchase organic produce.
 Therefore, I only want organic products used on my property.
 Will you design an organic-only plan for me?

 #8 I've got an emergency.
-My HOA sent me a letter, saying I have to re-sod in 30-days.
-I don't want to get fined so I'm in a hurry to get the re-sodding done.
+My HOA sent me a letter saying I have to re-sod in 30 days.
+I don't want to get fined, so I'm in a hurry to get the re-sodding done.

 Answer: First, I pass on properties that have "emergencies" to deal with.
-Mother Nature does not work on artificial deadlines, so neither can I. Second, these problems did not happen overnight and they won't be "fixed" overnight (and throwing down new sod on diseased/overshaded soil is not fixing the problem, just putting lipstick on a dead pig).
-Third, if you want to try and fix the root causes of the problem, then I have a letter (on company letterhead) I can give you to send your HOA telling them you have hired a professional diagnostician, are undergoing disease and soil testing, are awaiting lab test results, and may need various treatments applied before resodding.
-It is my experience that 60-70% of HOAs will listen to this letter and give you more time to diagnose the problems, so your new sod does not die again (as most people that contact us have already resodded 2-4X).
+Mother Nature does not work on artificial deadlines, so neither can I. Second, these problems did not happen overnight, and they won't be "fixed" overnight (and throwing down new sod on diseased/overshaded soil is not fixing the problem, just putting lipstick on a dead pig).
+Third, if you want to try and fix the root causes of the problem, then I have a letter (on company letterhead) I can give you to send to your HOA telling them you have hired a professional diagnostician, are undergoing disease and soil testing, are awaiting lab test results, and may need various treatments applied before resodding.
+It is my experience that 60-70% of HOAs will listen to this letter and give you more time to diagnose the problems, so your new sod does not die again (as most people who contact us have already resodded 2-4 times).

 When you are ready to diagnose the root of the problems with your lawn and turfgrass, including drainage, disease, irrigation coverage, sunlight deficiency, overgrown tree shade, soil deficiency, or other turfgrass-related issues, please visit our Contact Us page to contact us about scheduling a visit your property: Contact - DFW Turfgrass Science LLC.